 IIT JAM / JEST Coaching Bangalore

-In a short span of time ELITE IIT has become the best IIT JAM coaching classes in Bangalore for M.Sc. entrance exam.
+ELITE IIT has become the best IIT JAM coaching in Bangalore for M.Sc. entrance exam.
 It specializes in guiding and coaching students for undergraduate and postgraduate level MATHEMATICS, M.A.
 Political Science, STATISTICS & ECONOMICS.
 Delhi based institute is currently providing coaching classes for IIT JAM, UGC NET, IES, ISS, M.Sc.
 (Mathematics and Operational Research), M.A.
 Economics (DSE) entrance exams and other regular graduate level courses.

 Regular weekdays course is designed for B.Sc Pass out students.
-Career Endeavour offers coaching for IIT JAM Physics, Chemistry, Mathematics, Biotechnology and Biological Science Coaching.
+Elite IIT offers coaching for IIT JAM Physics, Chemistry, Mathematics, Biotechnology and Biological Science Coaching.
 The main feature of this course is that all the subjects are taught from basic level to advanced level.
 There is due emphasis on subject understanding, solving conceptual and numerical questions in the class.

 Classes are taken by a team of IIT-JAM, NET and GATE Top Ranker.
 They have long time teaching experience in their respective fields with proven excellence.

 Relevant study material are provided to the students during the classroom sessions.
 Regular assignments are provided to the students for self practice.
 This course is specially designed under the time management method to provide maximum information in the limited time.

 The assessment of performance is done on regular basis through unit test based on examination pattern followed by relevant discussion in the class.
 Classes are conducted for 3 to 4 hours daily and 4 to 5 days a week.
 After completion of course, test series continues till a week before the examination.